 The Speech: Where and When

 In modern practice, the State of the Union address is delivered in the House Chamber.
-Prior to the move to the Capitol, the Annual Message was often delivered in the Senate Chamber.
+Prior to the Capitol’s move to Washington, DC., the Annual Message was often delivered in the Senate Chamber.

 The ratification of the 20th Amendment on January 23, 1933, changed the opening of Congress from early March to early January, affecting the delivery of the Annual Message.